Expressivity of Spiking Neural Networks: Spiking neural networks

-where $\sigma:\R \to\R$ is acting component-wise and is called the activation function. \end{definition} \begin{remark} From now on, we will always employ ReLU, i.e., $\sigma(x) = \max(0,x)$ as the activation function of an ANN.
-Finally, we assume that the realization is defined on some bounded domain $[a,b]^d \subset \R^d$. \end{remark} One can perform basic actions on neural networks such as concatenation and parallelization to construct larger networks from existing ones.
-Adapting a general approach for ANNs as defined in (\citep{Berner_2022}, \citep{PETERSEN_2018_optimalapprox}), we formally introduce the concatenation and parallelization of networks of spiking neurons in the Appendix \ref{section:SNN_calculus}.
+Thus, we can formulate some guiding principles for establishing a reasonable encoding scheme.
+First, the firing times of input and output neurons should encode real-valued information in a consistent way so that different networks can be concatenated in a well-defined manner.
+This enables us to construct suitable subnetworks and combine them appropriately to solve more complex tasks.
+One can perform basic actions on neural networks such as concatenation and parallelization to construct larger networks from existing ones.
+Adapting a general approach for ANNs as defined in \citet{Berner_2022, PETERSEN_2018_optimalapprox}, we formally introduce the concatenation and parallelization of networks of spiking neurons in the Appendix \ref{section:SNN_calculus}.
+Second, in the extreme case, the encoding scheme might directly contain the solution to a problem, underscoring the need for a sufficiently simple and broadly applicable encoding scheme to avoid this.